United Airlines is about to completely change the way you board a plane

 First-class and business-class passengers will still board the plane first as they do now, but then the changes start, according to an internal memo obtained Tuesday by WFLA.

-After certain groups (seen below), United passengers in economy who are assigned window seats will board first, according to the memo, which will cut down on the amount of times people already seated have to stand in the aisle to let another person sit down.
+After certain groups (seen below), United passengers flying economy and assigned window seats will board first.
+This will cut down on the amount of times people already seated have to stand in the aisle to let another person sit down, according to the memo.

 The new boarding process, known as “WILMA,” will begin for flights on Oct.
 26, the airline said.
 WILMA stands for window-middle-aisle.
 All window seat passengers will board the plane first, followed by passengers with middle seats, and then passengers with aisle seats.